Sinistralis-DOS2-Mods/StatLib/EXTENSIONS.md

 ## Examples

-If you want to see some examples of how to make modifiers, feel free to check the officially supported modifiers located with this project.
+If you want to see some examples of how to make extensions, feel free to check the officially supported extensions located with this project.
 You can find them [here](https://github.com/Sinistralis-DOS2-Mods/SkillGenerator/tree/master/lib/extensions).